 Jail and Inmate Search in Washington

-Washington State currently has 19,802 inmates in prison and 12,150 in jail.
+WA State currently has 19,802 inmates in prison and 12,150 in jail.
 3.1% are in work-release programs.
-The average stay for an inmate in Washington it 23.7 months.
+The average stays for an inmate in WA it 23.7 months.
 32% come back within a three-year period after release.
 91.8% are male, and 8.2% are female.
-The majority of Washington inmates are White (70%), the second largest demographic is Black (18.3%), 13.4% are Hispanic, 5.1% are American Indian, 4.2% are Asian, and the rest are unknown.
-The average age of inmates in Washington is 38.9.
+The majority of the state inmates are White (70%), the second largest demographic is Black (18.3%), 13.4% are Hispanic, 5.1% are American Indian, 4.2% are Asian, and the rest are unknown.
+The average age of inmates in the state is 38.9.
 One-quarter of the inmates are serving 2-5 year sentences.
 The highest number of inmates are incarcerated due to drug crimes then the next highest is assault.

 Table of Contents

 Washington jail inmate search records are the forms and papers that are filled out on each inmate in the system.
 Intake paperwork, moves to new facilities, visitor logs, medical history, court documents are just some of what is kept in each inmates criminal file.
 Washington inmate search records are updated frequently and shared among all branches of law enforcement, and some are even available to the public.
 These records follow each inmate from arrest all the way through parole appearances.

 When searching for an inmate located in a WA jail or prison, you need only their last name or DOC number.
 From there you will see a list of inmates with some information like ID, name, and facility.
 There is also a link where you can be notified of any updates to the prisoner’s status.
 This is for victims of crimes they committed.
 There is no option to see more details on each inmate.
 However, you can use Washington inmate records search online to find out everything about someone in jail or prison including complete criminal history, mug shots and more.

 Creating Public Jail Records